Reinforced Latent Reasoning for LLM-based Recommendation: Related Work

 \section{Related Work}

 Our work relates to LLM-based recommendation and latent reasoning.
-Due to space constraints, we briefly discuss LLM-based recommendation and its associated reasoning methods here, with a more comprehensive review available in Appendix~\ref{appendix:fill-related}.
-The recent widespread success of LLMs has sparked growing interest in their application to recommendation, giving rise to three main LLM-based recommendation paradigms: (1) in-context learning~\citep{gao2023chat, sun2024large, wang2021deconfounded}, (2) agent-based frameworks~\citep{recmind, genagents, agentcf}, and (3) fine-tuning-based methods~\citep{bigrec, zhang2024text}.
+Due to space limits, we briefly cover LLM-based recommendation and reasoning methods here; a full review is in Appendix~\ref{appendix:fill-related}.
+Existing works include three main LLM-based recommendation paradigms: (1) in-context learning~\citep{gao2023chat, sun2024large, wang2021deconfounded}, (2) agent-based frameworks~\citep{recmind, genagents, agentcf}, and (3) fine-tuning-based methods~\citep{bigrec, zhang2024text}.
 Among these, the fine-tuning-based solution has received the most attention due to its ability to more effectively align LLMs with the task, and our work falls into this category.
-In this direction, only a few studies have explored reasoning, with existing works primarily aiming to enhance explicit chain-of-thought (CoT) reasoning via fine-tuning, such as RecSAVER~\citep{RecSAVER}, ReasoningRec~\citep{reasoningrec}, Reasoning4Rec~\citep{DeliberativeRec}, and Exp3rt~\citep{exp3rt}.
-However, these approaches rely heavily on CoT data, which is costly to obtain and often difficult to ensure in quality.
-Moreover, the use of explicit CoT reasoning typically incurs higher inference latency.
+In this direction, only a few studies have explored reasoning, with existing works primarily aiming to enhance explicit CoT reasoning via fine-tuning, such as RecSAVER~\citep{RecSAVER}, ReasoningRec~\citep{reasoningrec}, Reasoning4Rec~\citep{DeliberativeRec}, R$^2$ec~\citep{r2rec}, and Exp3rt~\citep{exp3rt}.
+However, these approaches rely heavily on explicit CoT, which is costly to obtain and typically leads to high inference latency.
 In contrast, our work introduces latent reasoning for LLM-based recommendation, which eliminates the need for CoT supervision and enables more efficient inference.
 As for latent reasoning, only two concurrent works~\citep{tang2025think,slowthink} have explored it, but neither focuses on LLM-based recommendation, and our approach to latent reasoning is fundamentally different and specifically tailored for LLM-based recommendation.